ericlbarnes/wardrobe/readme.md

 Next cd to the directory and run the following terminal commands:

     composer install
-    php artisan migrate --seed
-    php artisan serve # can omit if you already have a server

-Finally visit http://localhost:8000/wardrobe and you should get the login page.
+Finally visit http://site.com/install and follow the steps.

-Email: demo@example.com
-Password: demo

 ## Notes